tmedwards/sugarcube-2/docs/api/api-fullscreen.md

 	* `"show"`: Request that the browser's navigation UI be shown.
 The screen dimensions allocated to the element will be clamped to leave room for the UI.

 <p role="note"><b>Note:</b>
-Browsers are not required to honor the <code>navigationUI</code> setting.
+Browsers are not currently required to honor the <code>navigationUI</code> setting.
 </p>

 #### Example: